Rodolfo Pizarro: Inter Miami

 On 14 February 2020, Pizarro left Monterrey for Major League Soccer expansion side Inter Miami, following a protracted dispute between the clubs about the activation of his release clause, rejoining head coach Diego Alonso for a third time, his coach at both Pachuca and Monterrey.
 The following day, despite not officially being announced as a signing for the club, Pizarro scored the first goal for Miami in a 2–1 preseason friendly loss to Philadelphia Union.
 That same day, Monterrey filed a complaint with FIFA against Pizarro and Inter Miami for improper contact between the player and Inter Miami co-owner David Beckham while Pizarro was still under contract with Monterrey.
 FIFA's investigation was still on-going when news of the complaint broke on 4 March.

 On 17 February, Pizarro's move to Miami was made official, labeled as the club's second Designated Player.
 Pizarro played in the team's league debut on 1 March, in a 1–0 loss to Los Angeles FC.
 The following week, he scored the team's first league goal in a 1–2 loss against D.C.
 United.
 Toward the end of his first season, he, alongside teammate Lewis Morgan, was nominated for the Landon Donovan MVP Award.

-On 4 January 2022, Pizarro returned to Monterrey on a one-year loan.
+In January 2022, Pizarro returned to Monterrey on a one-year loan.
 On 14 July 2023, Inter Miami and Pizarro agreed to mutually terminate their contract.

 Later career

-On 17 July 2023, Pizarro signed a two-year contract with Super League Greece club AEK Athens with an option to extend his contract for another year.
+In July 2023, Pizarro signed a two-year contract with Super League Greece club AEK Athens.
 The move had him rejoin former Guadalajara manager Matías Almeyda and former Guadalajara teammate Orbelín Pineda.
+In September 2024, he returned to México to join Mazatlán.

-On 16 September 2024, Pizarro returned to México to join Mazatlán.
-On 13 June 2025, Pizarro signed with Juárez.
+In June 2025, Pizarro signed with Juárez.
+A year later, he returned to his boyhood club Pachuca on a one-year loan.